haotsunglee/ROB550-BotLab/README.md

 # Slam and Path Planning implementation on MBot

-A project for ROB 550: Robotics Systems Lab course taught in University of Michigan, Ann Arbor.
-Due to the COVID-19 pandemic this project was migrated to an online project.
+A project for 2021 Fall ROB 550: Robotics Systems Lab at University of Michigan, Ann Arbor.
 An overview of this project:
 - Acting
+    - Cascade Control & PID
     - Planar kinematics of a differential-drive ground robot
     - Motion models with uncertainty

 - Perception
     - Quadrature Encoders
     - MEMS Inertial Measurement Unit